phoenix-rtos/phoenix-rtos-doc/libc/functions/a/accept.part-impl.md

 Parially implemented

+## Conformance

+IEEE Std 1003-1-2017

 ## Description

 The `accept()` function extracts the first connection on the queue of pending connections, create a new socket with the same socket type protocol and address family as the specified socket, and allocate a new file descriptor for that socket.
 The file descriptor is  allocated as described in File Descriptor Allocation.

-### Arguments:
+### Arguments

-<u>socket</u> - a socket that was created with `socket()`, has been bound to an address with `bind()`, and has issued a successful call to `listen()`.
+`socket` - a socket that was created with `socket()`, has been bound to an address with `bind()`, and has issued a successful call to `listen()`.

-<u>address</u> - either a null pointer, or a pointer to a `sockaddr` structure where the address of the connecting socket is returned.
+`address` - either a null pointer, or a pointer to a `sockaddr` structure where the address of the connecting socket is returned.

-<u>address_len</u> - either a null pointer, if address is a null pointer, or a pointer to a `socklen_t` object which on input specifies the length of the supplied `sockaddr` structure, and on output specifies the length of the stored address.
+`address_len` - either a null pointer, if address is a null pointer, or a pointer to a `socklen_t` object which on input specifies the length of the supplied `sockaddr` structure, and on output specifies the length of the stored address.

-If address is not a null pointer, the address of the peer for the accepted connection is stored in the `sockaddr` structure pointed to by address, and the length of this address is stored in the object pointed to by <u>address_len</u>.
+If address is not a null pointer, the address of the peer for the accepted connection is stored in the `sockaddr` structure pointed to by address, and the length of this address is stored in the object pointed to by `address_len`.

 If the actual length of the address is greater than the length of the supplied `sockaddr` structure, the stored address is truncated.